Collaborate to establish the region as a global leader in sustainable, environmental technology innovation, with an initial emphasis on water.

 Work Group Chair: Melinda Kruyer, Principal, Kruyer & Associates.

-The Communications & Marketing Work Group creates awareness of the WTIC on a Regional, National and Global basis.
-The Work Group is responsible for the development of all WTIC branding, marketing materials, website design and maintenance, and media relations initiatives.
+The Communications & Marketing Work Group creates awareness of Confluence on a Regional, National and Global basis.
+The Work Group is responsible for the development of all Confluence branding, marketing materials, website design and maintenance, and media relations initiatives.

 Confluence Board Members